vapor-community/PassKit/README.md

 If you wish to include routes specifically for sending push notifications to updated passes you can also include this line in your `routes(_:)` method.
 You'll need to pass in whatever `Middleware` you want Vapor to use to authenticate the two routes.
 Note that PassKit will *not* send a push notification if you use the sandbox, which is why this method doesn't let you pass the APNs environment type.
+If you've not yet configured APNSwift, calling this method will do so for you.

 ```swift
 try pk.registerPushRoutes(middleware: PushAuthMiddleware())